Understanding Denys-Drash Syndrome: Key Insights

 Given the high risk of Wilms' tumor, regular surveillance through imaging studies is critical.
 If a tumor is detected, treatment typically involves surgical resection, chemotherapy, and sometimes radiation therapy.

-Long-term Management of Denys-Drash Syndrome
+What is the Long-term Management of Denys-Drash Syndrome?

-Long-term management of DDS is crucial for improving quality of life and preventing complications.
+Long-term management of DDS is crucial for improving the quality of life and preventing complications.
 This involves regular follow-up with a multidisciplinary team, including nephrologists, endocrinologists, oncologists, and genetic counselors.

 Monitoring and Support